THCLab/schema-cake/README.md

 The idea is that schema base and overlays would be identify by decentralize identifier.
 It could be [DID](https://w3c-ccg.github.io/did-spec/) if final version would allow for referencing any kind of content.
-Or we would find another solution like DRI (Decenralize Resource Identifier) which would have much wider definition then current DID.
+Or we would find another solution like DRI (Decentralize Resource Identifier) which would have much wider definition then current DID.

 The main reason behind having decentralize identifier is to attach few